Your Farmers

 Our Farm

-What started as a simple idea — planting a few fruit trees and growing a veggie garden so we could feed our family, save a little money, and know exactly where our food came from — slowly grew into something much more.
-We realised how deeply flowers made us happy, and how working on the land brought us peace.
-From there, the dream shifted into growing flowers, caring for our farm with love, and sharing the joy and calm it brings with others.
+What began as a simple idea—planting a few fruit trees and growing a vegetable garden to feed our family, save a little money, and truly know where our food came from—slowly grew into something much more.

-When we first arrived, the farm was just a house with a pool and a run-down fence.
-There were old, weathered buildings and a pile of timber left behind where the sawmill once stood.
-Our neighbour Brenda shared memories of walking through the market garden as a child, picking fruit as she made her way to school.
-That same space is now where our own market garden grows, alongside our flower-picking field.
+When we first arrived, the farm was simply a house with a pool and a run-down fence.
+Weathered buildings stood quietly, and a scattered pile of old timber remained where a sawmill once operated.
+Our neighbour Brenda shared memories of walking through the market garden as a child, picking fruit on her way to school.
+Today, that same space has come back to life—now home to our market garden and flower-picking field.

-With a clear vision and inspiration drawn from the existing barn, we began reusing what the land had already given us.
-Old timber scattered around the property was carefully repurposed to build fences and create workspaces, honouring the farm’s past while shaping its future.
+With a clear vision, and inspired by the character of the existing barn, we began working with what the land had already given us.
+Old timber found around the property was thoughtfully repurposed—rebuilt into fences, workspaces, and structures that honour the past while shaping the future of the farm.

 LOVE IS ALL YOU NEED.